Soulghost/iblessing/README.md

 - `iblessing` is an iOS security exploiting toolkit, it mainly includes **application information collection**, **static analysis** and **dynamic analysis**.
 - `iblessing` is based on [unicorn engine](https://github.com/unicorn-engine/unicorn) and [capstone engine](https://github.com/aquynh/capstone).

+# Features
+- [x] iOS App static info extract, including metadata, deeplinks, urls, etc.
+- [x] Mach-O parser and dyld symbol bind simulator
+- [x] Objective-C class realizing and parsing
+- [x] Scanners that can make dynamic analysis for arm64 assembly code and find key information or attack surface
+- [x] Scanners that can use unicorn to partially simulate Mach-O arm64 code execution and find some features
+- [x] Generators that can provide secondary processing on scanner's report to start a query server, or generate script for IDA.
+- [ ] Flexible scanner infrastructure for new scanner plugins
+- [ ] Swift class and method parsing
+- [ ] More scanners and generators
+- [ ] Diagnostic logs

 # How to Compile
 To get started compiling iblessing, please follow the steps below:
 ```